gautamkumar1/DevMusic/readme.md

 **Set Up Environment Variables**

-Create a new file named `.env` in the root of your project and add the following content:
+Create a new file named `.env` in the server floder of your project and add the following content:

 ```env
 PORT=